Veterinary dermatology: from allergy to parasites

 How often should I go to a veterinary dermatologist?

 You don’t have to consult a specialist in veterinary dermatology routinely.
 If your pet has a problem, go to your regular vet.
-Important: skin diseases in cats and dogs require a rapid reaction.
+Important: skin diseases in dogs require a rapid reaction.
 When the animal scratches a lot, the skin condition changes rapidly and diagnosis becomes more difficult.
 The regular vet will refer more difficult cases to a veterinary dermatologist, who has a wider range of possible investigations and experience in the area of veterinary dermatology.
 These include, e.g., allergy skin tests (you will find more about allergy tests in dogs here).

 What happens in a veterinary dermatology examination?